ipeakk/LHL_SQL_Project/cleaning_data.md

-What issues will you address by cleaning the data?
+# What issues will you address by cleaning the data?

--Missing or Null Values
+## -Missing or Null Values
-  Corrected missing or null values so that they don't break or give incorrect results in calculations -Data Formats
+  Corrected missing or null values so that they don't break or give incorrect results in calculations

+## -Data Formats
-  Revenue and price columns were divided by 1,000,000 because they were stored as large integers -Duplicated
+  Revenue and price columns were divided by 1,000,000 because they were stored as large integers

+## -Duplicated
-  Used surrogate keys for duplicate value problem instead of deleting them, thinking they might need to be investigated -Unclear Categories
+  Used surrogate keys for duplicate value problem instead of deleting them, thinking they might need to be investigated

+## -Unclear Categories
-  Collected unclear category values under 'other' value -Renaming columns renamed all the columns for better reading
+  Collected unclear category values under 'other' value

+## -Renaming columns
+  Renamed all the columns for better reading

 Queries: